vango-go/vango/README.md

 ## Why Vango?

-Solid's reactivity meets LiveView's architecture—in Go.

-**Vango takes a different approach.** Your UI is a projection of server state.
+**Vango takes a unique approach.** Your UI is a projection of server state.
 The browser runs a thin client (~12KB) that captures events, sends them to the server, and applies binary patches to the DOM.
 No hydration.
 No client-side state management.
 No synchronization bugs.

 ```go
 func Counter(initial int) vango.Component {